WojciechMatuszewski/testing-vtl/README.md

 # AppSync VTL resolvers unit tests example

 This example shows you how to unit test your `.vtl` resolvers.
-The idea is to use tools exposed by `amplify-appsync-simulator` but do not use the _amplify console_ directly.
+The idea is to use tools exposed by `amplify-appsync-simulator` but do not use the _amplify cli_ / _console_ / _appsync console_ directly.

 Where would you use this?
 Pretty much everywhere where you are not using _amplify console_